freeradical13/ValueBasedPrioritization/README.md

 predict future values and prioritize actions based on the relative predicted values.

-The DataSource class is the base abstract class for VBP.
+The `vbp.DataSource` class is the base abstract class for VBP.

-The TimeSeriesDataSource abstract class inherits from DataSource and may be used for Modeled VBP.
-The ExampleDataSource class demonstrates a simple data source based on TimeSeriesDataSource.
+The `vbp.TimeSeriesDataSource` abstract class inherits from `vbp.DataSource` and may be used for Modeled VBP.
+The `vbp.ExampleDataSource` class demonstrates a simple data source based on `vbp.TimeSeriesDataSource`.

-Built-in Modeled VBPs include Underlying Cause of Death models for the United States (UCODUnitedStates) and the World (UCODWorld).
-These data sources both inherit from ICDDataSource which inherits from TimeSeriesDataSource.
+Built-in Modeled VBPs include Underlying Cause of Death models for the United States (`vbp.ucod.united_states.UCODUnitedStates`) and the World (`vbp.ucod.united_states.world.UCODWorld`).
+These data sources both inherit from `vbp.ucod.icd.ICDDataSource` which inherits from `vbp.TimeSeriesDataSource`.

-The run module may be used from the command line to perform different VBP actions such as listing actions (list), counting actions (count), predicting values (predict), running Modeled VBP (modeled_value_based_prioritization), and more.
+The `vbp.run` module may be used from the command line to perform different VBP actions such as listing actions (`list`), counting actions (`count`), predicting values (`predict`), running Modeled VBP (`modeled_value_based_prioritization`), and more.
 For usage, run:

     python3 -m vbp.run

 Any non-screen output goes to the `vbpoutput` folder.

+Here is a simple example counting the number of groupings of underlying causes of death for the United States for the default data
+type:

+    python3 -m vbp.run count UCODUnitedStates

+Alternatively, if installed through pip, a vbp script wrapper may be
+used:

+    vbp count UCODUnitedStates

+The academic article above includes footnotes for each step with details on how to run `vbp`.

 ## Running